 Cumbias con banda, or Cumbias with a band, are songs that are characterized by the sounds of a full Mexican banda.
 Mexican bandas are usually really big and don’t require amplified sound as there are usually two or three people in the band playing the same instrument.

 Most bands will have Trumpets, Trombones, Tubas, Drums, Flutes, and/or Clarinets.
-Most importantly, Trumpets, trombones, and tubas are usually the main sound of the rhythm.
+Most importantly, Trumpets, trombones, and tubas are usually the main sounds of the rhythm.

-The rest of the wedding cumbia songs that are in the following genres are mainly connected to a country they originated from.
+The rest of the wedding cumbia songs that are in the following genres are mainly connected to the country they originated from.

 Cumbias Chilenas